maroontress/StyleChecker/README.md

 - Avoid thoughtless names for the identifer of local variables.
 - Avoid invoking `ReadByte()` method of `System.IO.BinaryReader` class in incremental `for` loops.
+- Avoid `using` statements for some types that have no resources to dispose.

 ## Configuration